geniusdynamics/ns8-frappe-press/README.md

 ## 🎯 Overview

-NS8 ERPNext is a containerized NethServer 8 application that provides a complete business management solution.
-Built on the robust Frappe framework, ERPNext offers modules for accounting, inventory management, CRM, human resources, manufacturing, and much more.
+NS8 Frappe Press is a containerized NethServer 8 application that provides a complete platform for business applications.
+Built on the robust Frappe framework, Frappe Press offers apps for accounting, inventory management, CRM, human resources, manufacturing, blogging, newsletters, and much more.

 ### Architecture

 The module consists of several interconnected services:

 - **Frontend**: Nginx web server serving the ERPNext web interface
 - **Backend**: Frappe/ERPNext application server
 - **Database**: MariaDB for data persistence